unfoldingWord-dev/dokuwiki-enhancedindexer/README.md

 enhancedindexer Plugin for DokuWiki

-Adds extra options to the cli indexer
+Replaces the indexer used by dokuwiki to one that is intended to be run via a cron job

-just run with:
+The default indexer action which is triggered via the webbug 1x1 gif on each page is overridden to not do the index action but to allow the other actions that happen in /lib/exe/indexer.php

-`php path-to-dokuwiki/lib/plugins/enhancedindexer/bin/indexer.php`
+Also extra options to the cli indexer

 If you install this plugin manually, make sure it is installed in lib/plugins/enhancedindexer/ - if the folder is called different it